-My BFF flew in from out of town for the show and we immediately set our plan in motion.
+My BFF Karen flew in from out of town for the show and we immediately set our plan in motion.
 We brainstormed about a sign to hold up in the pit because there was NO QUESTION we were getting in there on the lottery.
 On the day before the show, we packed up my 3 1/2 year old son (who maintains he does NOT like Bruce Springsteen because I like him TOO much) and we went to Michael’s to get our supplies.
 We only lost him in the store once, but don’t worry, we found him.
 When we got home, we set to work to make a clever and eye-catching sign.
 Not a simple song request sign.
-A sign with a capital S!
 A sign that would get us up on that stage.
 After some thought, we decided to focus our energy on asking Clarence Clemons for a dance.
-His book had just come out and we thought he deserved some extra attention.
+His book had just come out and we wanted to shower him with some extra attention.
 Not sure why, but I had really high hopes our faith would be rewarded.
 As we worked on our sign, and for the rest of the day into the night before the show, I spoke as if our dance was going to be part of Bruce’s setlist.
 I believed it.
 I just knew it.

 This is what our sign said: “Maryland Girls Need Some Dancing in the Dark with the Big Man.”